Manager Suvi Schuurman

 All units producing early childhood education services are approved by the municipality/city and our operations are supervised regularly.
 We follow the law of early childhood education and the nationwide early childhood education plan.

-The daycare centres are open as usual in June and in August.
-July is the holiday season, but daycare is provided when necessary.
-Ask the manager of the daycare centre for details on July opening hours.
+The playschool is opened as usual in June and in August.
+July is the holiday season, but care is provided when necessary.
+Ask the manager of the playschool for details on July opening hours.

 Sleeping is not obligatory, but everybody must rest after lunch and listen to the stories or peaceful music.

-Before the daycare begins, the parents and the staff will arrange to meet.
-Everyday meetings in connection with bringing and collecting the child are an important part of catching up with the child's news.
+Before the start of early childhood education, a common meeting will be arranged to discuss the service contract and the start of early childhood education.
+Everyday feedback when dropping off and picking up the child are an important part of catching up and discuss the child’s progress and any concern the guardians may have.
 Other forms of contact are phones, text messages and emails.
-All daycare centres also have notice boards which are worth checking.
-The daycare centres also arrange regular parents' evenings and other events, not to forget the annual early childhood education talks.
+All playschools also have notice boards which are worth checking.
+The playschools also arrange regular parents' evenings and other events, not to forget the annual early childhood education conferences (known as “vasu”).

 Outsourcing means that the municipality purchases the production of the daycare service from a private service provider for a certain length of time.
 The service providers are chosen by competitive bidding organized by the municipality at certain intervals.
 The municipality provides the daycare premises for the service provider.
 The municipality chooses the children on the basis of the applications and the families pay the municipal daycare fee.
 The selected service provider employs the staff and provides the daycare service according to the contract with the municipality.
 The municipality monitors the daycare services regularly.